pollard protest 298 ap.

 (photo credit: AP [file])

-"I certainly do not personally believe that Mr. Pollard should have received capital punishment, and I was appalled to learn that I had given that impression," the statement read.
+Jones also said that the comments did not reflect his own opinion or that of the US administration.
+"I certainly do not personally believe that Mr. Pollard should have received capital punishment- I was appalled to learn that I had given that impression," Jones said.
 "I regret any distress that I may have caused Mr. Pollard's family and loved ones."

-Jones, speaking at a Bar-Ilan University conference, said Monday Pollard's crimes appeared especially heinous to many Americans because he was caught spying for a friendly power.
+Responding to audience questions during an academic conference at Bar-Ilan University Monday, Jones said Pollard's crimes appeared especially heinous to many Americans because he was caught spying for a friendly power.

 "It came out in the trial very clearly, Jonathan Pollard took money for what he did, he sold out his country," Jones said.
 "The fact that he wasn't executed is the [only] mercy that Jonathan Pollard will receive."